rumca-js/Internet-Places-Database/README.md

  - personal - if it seems to be a personal website
  - personal sites source - pages where you can find more personal sites
  - self-host - software that can be self-hosted
- - amiga - anything amiga related
+ - amiga / commodore  - anything amiga / commodore related
+ - demoscene / zx spectrum - related to this kind of music
  - emulator/emulation - anything related to emulators
  - wtf - for really interesting finds
  - funny - anything that makes me chuckle